 Evidence must be authentic, verifiable and a true representation of your practice and impact over time.
 To ensure alignment to current practice, evidence should be within the five years preceding the date of your Stage 1 application.
-The referees you select should also have direct, first-hand knowledge of your practice within this five-year timeframe.

 Detailed information about selecting and organising evidence, including effective annotations and word limits and classroom observations, can be found in the Evidence for assessment section of these guidelines.